-6.2 Mean Time To Repair ("MTTR")
+6.2 Mean Time To Repair ("MTTR").

 - 6.2.1 Definition.
-MTTR is defined as the average time taken to restore a connection for E-LAN EVC during a Hard Outage. - 6.2.2 Standard.
-See Service Level Standard tables above.
+MTTR is defined as the average time taken to restore a connection for E-LAN EVC during a Hard Outage.
+An EVPL EVC has one Local Access circuit on each end and Availability Service Level Standard for EVPL EVC provisioned with two different Local Access levels is determined by the Local Access level having the lowest Availability Service Level Standard. - 6.2.2 Standard.
+See Service Level Standard tables above. - 6.2.3 Calculation.

-6.2.3 Calculation.
 MTTR is an average of the time taken to repair all Priority 1 Trouble Tickets generated by Customer on a specific connection for E-LAN EVC.
 Hard Outages for Off-Net Gold are handled as Priority 2 tickets and Eligible for MTTR.
 The duration of each Hard Outage on a specific E-LAN EVC is totalled at the end of each calendar month and divided by the corresponding number of Hard Outages for that E-LAN EVC.
 This is calculated from Trouble Tickets opened during that calendar month.
 MTTR per calendar month is calculated for Customer's Service as follows: